planship/planship-docs/docs/concepts/feature-levers.md

 Planship comes with a number of built-in feature types to support feature levers commonly used in SaaS pricing.

-#### Feature flag
+#### Boolean

-Feature flags are simple on/off boolean features where a given feature is either available on a given plan or not.
+Simple on/off boolean features where a given feature is either available on a given plan or not.

 !!!
 Tip
-    A feature flag lever can be implicily turned on or off across all plans by setting the lever's default value to `true` or `false`.
+    A boolean lever can be implicily turned on or off across all plans by setting the lever's default value to `true` or `false`.

 #### Integer